Urinary Incontinence: Treatments

-- Injectable bulking agents-gel-like materials that are used to bulk or fill out the tissues surrounding the urethra to provide additional support during physical activity
+- Injectable bulking agents — gel-like materials that are used to bulk or fill out the tissue surrounding the urethra to increase resistance to urine leakage and provide additional support during physical activity

 - Marshall Marchetti Krantz procedure (MMK) — surgery where the tissue around the urethra is lifted and stitched to the bone in the front part of the pelvis and to tissue behind the abdominal wall

 - Burch colposuspension — surgery that lifts the bladder neck to the strong ligaments on the pelvic bones using sutures

 May involve treatment options for both stress and urge incontinence